List of captive orcas: Katy

-The 9 ft calf was one of 15 Southern Resident Killer Whales, probably all from K Pod, who were involved in the Yukon Harbor orca capture operation.
+The 9 ft calf was one of 15 Southern resident orcas, probably all from K Pod, who were involved in the Yukon Harbor orca capture operation.
 This first ever multi-orca capture, planned by Ted Griffin and his Seattle Public Aquarium party, began on 15 February 1967.
 The orcas were encircled by a modified, extra long purse seine net in shallow water in Yukon Harbor, on the west side of Puget Sound.
 Corraling and transferring selected whales to the aquarium at Pier 56, Seattle, proved to be a long and difficult process, however.
 Three died, two escaped, five were eventually secured by the aquarium, and five were released in the end, after 17 days inside a net.

 On 2 March, the small calf to be named Katy was shipped across Puget Sound to Pier 56.
-In her first published photograph, she shares a tank at the Seattle Public Aquarium with her as yet unnamed podmates Kandu, Kilroy and Ramu.
+In her first published photograph, she shared a tank at the Seattle Public Aquarium with her as yet unnamed podmates: Kandu, Kilroy, and Ramu.

 Griffin did not plan to keep all the orcas, and only Katy and Kandu remained in Seattle, where "schoolchildren crowded around the pool to get a look at the 'baby' killer whales."
 The aquarium's regular advertising featured the baby orcas, photographed with trainer Jerry Watmore, with hourly feedings as the leading attraction.

 While at the Vancouver Boat Show with Katy's podmate known as Walter the Whale, Griffin organized "the first whale-to-whale telephone call in history."
-Katy and Kandu were at the other end of the line in Seattle, as pictured in the Seattle Times, but for the first 45 minutes, Walter only got a response from "two seals in a nearby tank," until finally the whales began talking "like crazy."
+Katy and Kandu were at the other end of the line in Seattle, as pictured in the Seattle Times, but for the first 45 minutes, Walter only got a response from "two seals in a nearby tank", until finally the whales began talking "like crazy".

 After two months, "the popular calf...died after ingesting a stick tossed into the pool by a careless visitor."
 In the evening of 15 May, a veterinarian removed the piece of wood, but Katy's esophagus wall was torn and she died early the next morning.
 She was the second orca to die at Pier 56, preceded in 1966 by Namu.